Seal Slough: Ecology

 Much of the information regarding Seal Slough was developed in a 1980 study, in which Caltrans and the city retained Earth Metrics to analyze impacts of a new bridge across Seal Slough at East Third Avenue.
 The most significant habitat area along Seal Slough is the tidal mouth, where there are three identified plant community zones.
 The lowest zone is defined by the presence of mudflats and/or the dominant plant cordgrass, distichlis sp.
 The middle zone is characterized by the dominant plant pickleweed, Salicornia sp., and the upper zone, which is the most disturbed, is characterized by salt grass, Distichlis spicata, and by peripheral halophytes (salt tolerant plants).
 The pickleweed community thrives primarily on the north banks of Seal Slough.
 Cordgrass and pickleweed habitats are among the most productive types in the state of California, in each case producing over five tons of organic material per acre per annum.
 Further these plants supply the adjacent mudflats with detritus that is the basis of estuarine food chains.

 Cordgrass is also used for food and cover for a multiplicity of waterfowl, including the endangered California clapper rail, which species occurs in Seal Slough.
 Other avafauna found in this robust wetland include killdeer, mallards and the snowy egret.
 The Seal Slough mudflats also provide a feeding area at high tides for a variety of fishes including topsmelt, anchovy, bat ray, leopard shark, spiny dogfish, striped bass and longjaw mudsucker.

-Colonies of Australian tubeworms (ficopomatus enigmaticus) were discovered on the support columns for SR92 when the water level was lowered for maintenance.
+Colonies of Australian tubeworms (ficopomatus enigmaticus) were discovered on the support columns for SR 92 when the water level was lowered for maintenance.
 The worms were introduced inadvertently in the 1920s from ship bilge water.